gngriffiths/unity-scripts/README.md

 # unity-scripts
-A collection Unity scrips that I use on multiple projects
+A collection of Unity scrips that I use on multiple projects